tableau/TabPy/CONTRIBUTING.md

 ## Environment Setup

-TabPy suggests using [Pipenv](https://docs.pipenv.org) to configure and manage your development environment out of the box and provides facilities to enable this out of the box.
+TabPy suggests using [Pipenv](https://docs.pipenv.org) to configure and manage your development environment and provides facilities to enable this out of the box.
 To start, clone the source code and from the project root run:

 ```sh
 pipenv install -dev
 ```

-This will create a dedicated virtual environment containing all of the development requirements.
+This will create a dedicated virtual environment containing all of the required packages.

 ## Starting the Server